robertgshaw2-neuralmagic/vllm-k8s/vllm-kerve/README.md

-## vLLM in GKE
+## vLLM in GKE w/ KServe

-This guide shows how to setup a GKE cluster and deploy vLLM in K8s.
+This guide shows how to setup a GKE cluster and deploy vLLM in K8s using KServe.

 ### Make a Cluster